 My Christmas mood- now and then

-December 20, 2020 The soundtrack of my Christmas memories as a child was provided to a major extent, by one Christmas record.
-This record was by a group you might have heard of; 101 Strings, and was called “Christmas Moods.”
-At the time, it had come to be included in my family Christmas memories asContinue reading “My Christmas mood- now and then”
+December 20, 2020 The soundtrack of my Christmas memories as a child was largely provided by one Christmas record.
+This record was by a group you might have heard of, 101 Strings, and was called “Christmas Moods.”
+At that time, this record became part of my family Christmas memories.
+It was given as a promotionalContinue reading “My Christmas mood- now and then”

 Camp Fire- Paradise Ca, The Second Anniversary

-November 01, 2020 November 8, will be the second anniversary of the Camp Fire, which burned the majority of the town of Paradise off of the map.
+November 01, 2020 November 8 will mark two years since the Camp Fire occurred.
+It burned most of the town of Paradise off the map.
 Judy and I were there that morning.
 We shouldn’t have been.
 We didn’t know what was happening.
-I relied on warnings from my phone to alert me thatContinue reading “Camp Fire- Paradise Ca, The Second Anniversary”
+I relied on my phone’s warnings to alert me that we were drivingContinue reading “Camp Fire- Paradise Ca, The Second Anniversary”

 Good writing can make you cry- now

 Wednesday, August 26, 2020 It can make me cry, anyway.
 Of the relatively small list of people I have as good friends, five that I know of, write.
 One of those has published five novels.
 Another one is close to publishing her first book.
-Another could and should write a book about her life butContinue reading “Good writing can make you cry- now”
+Another could and should write a book about her life, butContinue reading “Good writing can make you cry- now”